 Provides a supportive living and learning environment with the opportunity to get to know one another in a single-gender environment.
 Bathrooms are single gender.

-The Audre Lorde (lesbian poet/author) hall was established to promote lesbian, gay, bisexual, and transgender (LGBTI) awareness and to provide a safe and comfortable living environment for both queer identified students and allies.
-The floor provides education and support for the GLBTIQQ community via programming tailored to meet the needs of LGBTI students and anyone who values diversity.
-Past events have included movie nights, campus dances, and participating in the UC- and CSU-wide GLBTIQQ conference.
+The Audre Lorde (lesbian poet/author) wing was established to promote lesbian, gay, bisexual, and transgender awareness and to provide a safe and comfortable living environment for both queer identified students and allies.
+The wing provides education and support for the GLBTIQQ community via programming tailored to meet the needs of the residents and anyone who values diversity.
+Past events have included movie nights, campus dances, and participation in the UC- and CSU-wide GLBTIQQ conference.